On Finite-Size D-Branes in Superstring Theory: Third Order Deformation

 and similarly for the second term in (\ref{red2}).
 In what follows, we will neglect the terms that originate from the identity in \eqref{qqm} since, as shown in \cite{Erler:2013xta}, these cancel against $M_3$ in \eqref{p02}.
 Applying \eqref{mu} to \eqref{midr} we get

 We then commute $Q^{-1}$ across $Q$ and use again that $Q$ annihilates $\Psi_0$.
 Therefore \eqref{red3} gives a contribution

 The objective of deriving the expressions \eqref{red2} and \eqref{red4} was to isolate the contact terms that originate in the integration over odd moduli in the super moduli space (encoded in the super string products $M_2$ and $M_3$).
 This procedure can be applied in complete analogy to the remaining terms in \eqref{p02}.
 More details on this derivation can be found in appendix \ref{Pder}.
-We will show at the end of the section that all the terms not involving $P_0$ in \eqref{red4} cancel.
-Therefore we are left with the terms involving the projector $P_0$, which add up to
+The result is a sum of two contributions, one involving the projector $P_0$ and the other involving the propagator $Q^{-1}$.
+The first contribution reads\footnote{We would like to thank Jakub Vo\v{s}mera four pointing out a sign mistake in this equation.}